What is the ordinary cause procedure?

 How much does it cost?

-Court fees are payable for lodging these applications in court, and the current fees can be accessed in the Sheriff Court Fees section
+Court fees are payable for lodging these applications in court, and the current fees can be accessed in the Sheriff Court Fees section.
+(Please note that separate fees are payable for personal injury cases in the all-Scotland sheriff court at Edinburgh).

 You should note that these fees do not include any fees you may need to pay if you have instructed a solicitor to help you.
 The solicitor can give you information on these costs.